fnaumenko/bioCC/README.md

 ```-c|--chr <chars>```<br>
 Treat specified chromosome only.
 Samples of option’s value: 1, 20, X.<br>
-Reduces run time on 1.5-20 times depending on how far this chromosome is placed in an input alignment or wig.<br>
+Reduces run time on 1.5-20 times depending on how far this chromosome is placed in an input *alignment* or *wig*.<br>
 For *ordinary beds* it has no time-improvement effect: any result appears quickly.<br>
-Default: all

 ```-r|--cc <P,S>```<br>
 Correlation coefficient, in any combination: ```P``` – Pearson, ```S``` – signal.<br>
-For more details see [Pearson and signal correlation](#pearson-and-signal-correlation) section.<br>
+For more details see [Pearson and signal correlation](#pearson-and-signal-correlation).<br>
 Default: Pearson

 ```-s|--space <int>```<br>
 Resolution: the length of windows (span) in bp by which reads will be counted to define a density.<br>
 Read is considered belonging to span if it`s centre is placed within the span.
 Thus each read is counted once.
-Then, while using the reference genome from the input sequences, and if 'template' is not specified, the reference undefined regions (gaps) are preliminarily removed from the compared sequences.
+Then, when using the reference genome from the input sequences, the reference undefined regions (gaps) are preliminarily removed from the compared sequences:
-This means that the regions separated by a gap are merged.<br>
+the regions separated by a gap are merged.<br>
 As a result, the program compares the actual read density distributions.<br>
 This option is topical for the *alignments* only.<br>
 *Wiggles* are already presented according to their resolution.